Thomasstycke/Thomasstycke.github.io/index.md

 <p style="text-align: justify; text-justify: inter-word;">
 <a href="#figure3">Figure 3</a> illustrates a consistent trend in the distribution of violation codes, where Facility Sanitation is the most common violation followed by Pest Control across all kitchens.
 However, considering the criticality distributions from <a href="#figure2">Figure 2</a>, we observe that cuisines with higher percentages of Temperature Control and Staff Hygiene violations pose a greater risk of being in a critical hygiene condition.
 Specifically, Asian and Pizza cuisines exhibit notably higher percentages in Temperature Control violations, at 16.8% and 15.6%, respectively.
 Additionally, Asian cuisine also shows a high percentage in Staff Hygiene violations, along with Hotdogs.
-Though, based on the latest inspections, it can be concluded that Hotdog Restaurants are the only ones not reported for a violation of Chemical Safety.
 </p>

 <b style="text-align: justify; text-justify: inter-word;">